Faith in Everyone to Shine Brightly

 We are inclusion focussed and so this through a wide range of teaching strategies and activities which include; small group or one-to-one intervention, first wave teaching, nurture groups and other bespoke bought in services.
 We work together as a team to provide inclusive support for your child and family.
 Please see the link St Mary's C of E Primary School - Well-being & Mental Health (st-marys-purton.wilts.sch.uk) to find out how we support SEMH needs at our school.

 If you need to speak to someone about your child and concerns you may have in this area, please do contact the school and chat the issue through with your child's class teacher - they will be in a good position to help you.
-If you would like further information then ask to speak to Mrs L Tew (Special Educational Needs and Disabilities Coordinator).
+If you would like further information, then ask to speak to a member of the Inclusion Team.

 A useful leaflet, 'SEND information for parents', is available following the hyperlink

 We also have our SEND policy and accessibility policy which can be found on our policies page of this website.